 To oversee this process, the student forms a Research Qualifier Committee consisting of three faculty members and one Robotics Ph.D. student who has completed his or her second year of study.
+One faculty committee member must hold a primary appointment in Robotics.
 The faculty members should include the student's advisor, one faculty member from the student's research area, and one faculty member from outside the area.
 Typically, the student's advisor will be the chairperson of the committee.
 Forms to verify completion of the parts of the Research Qualifier are available from the Program Coordinator, and must be filled out by the Research Qualifying Committee (with the exception of the Teaching Requirement, which must be filled out by the instructor of the course).

 The total time required for a student to accomplish the research qualifier is expected to be approximately 50% effort for two years.
-Any student who does not complete the entire Research Qualifier by the end of the third year of study will no longer be in good standing in the Program, subject to the judgement of the faculty.
+Any student who does not complete the entire Research

+Qualifier by the end of the third year of study will no longer be in good standing in the Program, subject to the judgement of the faculty.